josepdcs/kubectl-prof/README.md

 ## Requirements

 * Supported languages: Go, Java (any JVM based language), Python, Ruby, and NodeJS
-* Kubernetes cluster that use Docker as the container runtime (tested on GKE, EKS and AKS)
+* Kubernetes that use some of the following container runtime:
+    * CRI-O (default)
+    * Docker
-    * Currently, CRI-O and Containerd are being to be ported
+    * Containerd is being to be ported
-    * CRI-O will get to be the default container runtime

 ## Usage